voodoo/caveman-guide/src/content/blog/00-personal-journey/index.md

 - Some researchers argue this shift may have played a role in the rise of obesity and type 2 diabetes rates

-But the powers that be, who wrote the pyramid, is influenced (captured some may say) by big corps.
+But the powers that be, who wrote the pyramid (and "The standard American Diet") are influenced (captured some may say) by big corps.

 Money is in the carbs - processed food - take flour, sugar and seed oils - box it up and put a tiger on it - they're great!